-Stenopous Reef (28-38m): It is a very picturesque dive site containing many interesting features, such as tubastrea corals of more that 2m in height.
+Stenopous Reef (28-38m): It is a very picturesque dive site containing many interesting features, such as tubastrea corals of more than 2m in height.
 There are large fan corals which decorate the walls of a drop off, and a wide variety of soft corals.
 Another interesting aspect of the dive is that, while it has a large number and a wide variety of tropical fish, many pelagic fish species can also be seen there because of the site's exposure to the deep waters of the open sea.
 Kingfish, wahoo, stingrays, white tip sharks and tuna are frequent visitors of the dive site.

-Water Lilly and Emily (wrecks) (23-26m): These two barges where scuttled to make artificial reefs and lie about 30m from each other.
+Water Lilly and Emily (wrecks) (23-26m): These two barges were scuttled to make artificial reefs and lie about 30m from each other.
 The marine growth on the wrecks is moderate but a wide variety of fish can be seen.
 These include Moorish idols, powder blue surgeonfish, kingfish and shoals of fusiliers.
 A number of eels have also made their home in the different corners of the wreck.

 Scorpion fish and stonefish can be seen on most of the dives.
 This Japanese trawler was purposely sunk in 1987 by the Mauritius Marine Conservation Society.
 The marine growth on the wreck is moderate.
 The real attraction of this dive lies firstly, in the spectacular sight of a ship lying, still virtually intact, on the floor.